kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Querying the status of objects stored in the cluster may be the Kubernetes way of knowing the state of the system, in a world where objects are declarative and there are only so many links between objects to jump in between.
 However, this is still a proxy used to model a real life problem that often has otherwise different ways to be thought about as well.

-In the context of traffic networking, for example, often the question asked by users is *“What happens when a network request X comes in?”*, stated in terms of a concrete “X”.
+In the context of traffic networking, for example, often the question asked by users is *“What happens when a network request X comes in?”*.
 There is an implicit expectation that a set of Kubernetes resources suffices to represent all the rules for a given workload to be activated and thus process request X, and often that is the case.
 For more complex cases however (multiple personas, application concerns separated into dedicated resource kinds, interaction between groups of users, etc), real life can get more complicated than a simple `kubectl get x`, or at least additional steps must be automated to encompass complexity into what can be achieved with a single declarative object.

 With that in mind, a possible solution for the discoverability problem may involve designing tools (e.g. CLI tools/plugins), new CRDs, etc that let users ask questions in terms of the real life problems they have to deal with on a daily basis, rather than shaped by the underlying technologies used in the process.
 For instance, a simple Kubernetes object that is used to declare the rules to process a HTTP request cannot have its status reported simply as Ready/Not ready.
 By being a complex object composed of multiple routing rules, potentially affected by specifications declared from other objects as well, its status MUST account for that complexity and be structured in such a way that informs the owner with respect to each possible case, whether the ones induced by the internal specification declared by the object itself or its external relationships.